-- School staff prepare the screening schedule (three-day maximum).
-The schedule must be able to accommodate all students within two or three days, depending on the size of the school population.
+- School staff prepare the screening schedule (two-day maximum).
+The schedule must be able to accommodate all students within one or two days, depending on the size of the school population.

-- The testing area must be quiet and fitted with a multi-service electric outlet, which will accommodate the vision machine and laptops.
+- The testing area must be quiet and fitted with a multi-service electric outlet, which will accommodate the vision machine and laptops/IPads.
 A private place nearby for the scale/s and stadiometer/s for doing height and weight measurements will be required.

 - The testing area must have connectivity (wireless or plug in) for two computers to logon to SIS.

 - Teachers should be informed about the screenings well in advance; their cooperation is essential.
 Students who wear glasses or contacts need to be reminded to wear them for the screening.